raspberrypilearning/xai-challenge-submit/en/step_2.md

 📌 **What's It About?**
 You're about to launch your masterpiece.
 It's like the grand premiere of your movie.
 📌 **Your Move**:
 Double-check everything.
 Make it look and feel awesome.
-Then, unveil it to the world!
+Then, unveil it to the world by submitting to us!

 ---